Aggius

-Aggius (Gallurese: Agghju, Sardinian: Azos) is a comune (municipality) in the Province of Gallura North-East Sardinia in the Italian region Sardinia, located about 190 km north of Cagliari and about 35 km west of Olbia.
+Aggius (Azos, Agghju) is a town and comune (municipality) in the Province of Gallura North-East Sardinia in the autonomous island region of Sardinia in Italy, located about 190 km north of Cagliari and about 35 km west of Olbia.
+It has 1,378 inhabitants.

-Aggius borders the following municipalities: Aglientu, Bortigiadas, Tempio Pausania, Trinità d'Agultu e Vignola, Viddalba.
+Aggius borders the municipalities of Aglientu, Bortigiadas, Tempio Pausania, Trinità d'Agultu e Vignola, and Viddalba.